Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 Let not the apprehension of Easter be lost

-And let songs rush in like a pentecost.
+And let songs rush in like a Pentecost.